IBM/FfDL/etc/converter/README.md

 	cd FfDL/converter
 	```

-2. Use the following commands to install the necessary Python packages and run the Python Job to build your custom Watson Machine Learning/FfDL `manifest.yml`.
+2. Use the following commands to install the necessary Python packages and run the Python Job to build your custom Watson Studio Deep Learning/FfDL `manifest.yml`.

 * ```<inputfile>:``` The manifest file you want to convert.
 * ```<outputfile>:``` The filename for the converted manifest file.
 Default is `manifest-WML.yaml`/`manifest-FfDL.yaml`.